All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 You should report to the FDA when you experience a serious adverse event.
 The FDA defines serious as any reaction that results in hospitalization, is life-threatening, causes a disability, requires medical intervention to prevent permanent damage, or results in a birth defect.

-You should also report unexpected reactions that are not listed in the medication's known side effect profile.
-If you experience something unusual that does not match the documented side effects for semaglutide or tirzepatide, that information is valuable for safety monitoring.
+You should also report unexpected reactions that aren't listed in the medication's known side effect profile.
+If you experience something unusual that doesn't match the documented side effects for semaglutide or tirzepatide, that information is valuable for safety monitoring.

 If you experience severe abdominal pain, persistent vomiting, difficulty breathing, signs of an allergic reaction (swelling, rash, difficulty swallowing), or thoughts of self-harm, seek emergency medical care immediately.